Haskeeb265/obsidian-vault/4 - Journal/Friday, 27th Dec, 2024.md

 I got my first taste of corporate life in 2024 as well, I learned how fragile relationships are.
 This is coming from the fact that how in 3rd Semester two of my classmates got into a relation and now in 7th semester they broke up.
 I started to be more affectionate towards my mother.
 Can't say the same for my siblings.
 I started to be more conscious of my future and my responsibilities.
 Even though I still suffer with procrastination, all the time at the back of my head there's my thoughts about how to become a better person roaming.

 Before 2024 I was pretty much clueless.
 Going with the flow of life.
 No purpose whatsoever.
-Do what I'm
+Now I have a purpose.
+Now I know exactly what I need to do.